Ph.D., University of California, Davis 2006

 I am currently working on an ongoing, multi-year research project focused on intensive, high-altitude residential use of Wyoming’s Wind River Range and on tracking the Upper Paleolithic-Neolithic transition in North China.

-I maintain a personal research webpage and am part of a collaborative group of American and Chinese scholars interested in Quaternary climate change and human behavioral evolution.
+Results of my research are available on ResearchGate and on Academia.edu.
+I am also part of a collaborative group of American and Chinese scholars interested in Quaternary climate change and human behavioral evolution.

 I am always looking for graduate students with a strong undergraduate education and experience in archaeology.
 If you are interested in these or other related research topics and would like to pursue either a Master’s or Ph.D. at UNR, please contact me and be sure to visit our graduate program webpages in the appropriate embedded hyperlinks above.